PyPtt/ptt_mcp_server/README.md

 # PTT MCP Server

-This project is a PTT agent based on `fastmcp` and `PyPtt`, which can operate PTT through the MCP protocol.
+This project is a PTT agent based on `fastmcp` and the powerful [`PyPtt`](https://pyptt.cc/) library, enabling it to truly log in and interact with the PTT bulletin board system through the MCP protocol.

 ## Features